Kamadulski/MP4_Audio_Extractor/docs/backend.md

 ## 4. Business Logic

 The core business logic revolves around identifying the input files, determining the output paths, and using `ffmpeg` to extract and convert the audio streams.
+The application uses the ffmpeg-python library to interact with FFmpeg, which provides a more reliable and maintainable interface than direct subprocess calls.

 **Dependencies:**